slamora/brackets-wiki/Preview-Images-Research.md

 * A document for an image is a standard but immutable document w/o text.
     * _[nj] This would be clearer if we said "a document whose text is always empty".
 It's probably also worth stating the obvious--that we won't actually be loading the content of the image file into the document; if someone wants to get that content for some reason, they'll have to read the file themselves._
 * All calls to text-based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
+    * _[pf] For this reason I find the label "standard document" confusing.
+It's not really a standard Document, since it's specially been made immutable._
     * _[nj] ...except for APIs that try to *change* the text, which would (silently) do nothing, right?_
 * Implement support immutable documents, APIs that modify text would have to be tweaked to check for mutability.
     * _[pthiess] Are there concerns with a design which allows - let's say a paste operation - on a document that isn't mutable?_
+        * _[pf] The design wouldn't allow Paste or any other change, since both the Document & the CodeMirror instance are set to readonly._
     * _[randy] Also, what about immutable operations such as copy -- what would you get if you then pasted into an HTML document?_
+        * _[pf] I think Copy specifically would no-op and not modify the clipboard, since there isn't any text selection.
+But I wonder if there are other "read" operations that could cause issues?_
+    * _[pf] I'd suggest this should actually be a subclass of Document with stubbed-out mutators, rather than cluttering all the existing Document methods with readonly checks.
+(Which makes this more similar to the next proposal below, except that there'd still be an Editor)._
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise
 * _[nj] The spec doesn't explicitly describe what happens to `getActiveEditor()` or `getCurrentFullEditor()` in this case._
     * _My understanding of Glenn's proposal is that `getActiveEditor()` and `getCurrentFullEditor()` would return an ordinary Editor whose `_codeMirror` instance would still exist (behind the image div), but would be read-only.
 Is that still true?
 If so, we should explain that, and mention that our intent would be to make it so that instance basically never takes user input._
     * _Also, are we going to bother to stub out APIs on the CodeMirror instance that programmatically modify it, or are we just not going to care if an extension tries to write into it?_
+        * _[pf] I think Glenn's proposal was to set the CodeMirror instance to readonly too, which should internally block write attempts._

 Advantage:
 * since EditorManager and DocumentManager APIs are unchanged, fewer extensions will break.